Million-Dollar Advice from 15 Personal Finance Bloggers

 The thing is, if I could claim this nightmare as my very own, then it would be my personal issue.
 But I’m far from being alone.
 That fact that the majority of single and divorced women share this fear is proof that we are dealing with a social problem.
 And perhaps this problem is unique to our capitalistic paternalistic society?
 So let’s explore why these anxieties are so deeply ingrained in our culture.
 Here are four structural factors that contribute to our fears.

 It’s not an even playing field for women.
-A recent gender pay gap study found that women earn 78 cents for every dollar earned by a man.
-While this is an improvement from the past, it means women have a median salary 22% lower than men.
+A 2020 gender pay gap study found that women earn 81 cents for every dollar earned by a man.
+While this is an improvement from the past, it means women have a median salary 19% lower than men.
 While the gap narrows when comparing salaries for similar jobs, too few women are represented at the top leadership levels of industry and government.

 The Department of Labor tracks the most popular occupations by gender.
 The top three occupations for women are school teachers, registered nurses, and administrative assistants.
 Within each occupation, women earn less than men.
-In 2015, women school teachers earned 89% of men’s teacher salaries; women registered nurses earned 90% of male registered nurses’ salary; and women administrative assistants earned 87% of male administrative assistant earnings.
+In 2017, women secondary school teachers earned 89% of men’s teacher salaries; women registered nurses earned 91% of male registered nurses’ salary; and women receptionists and information clerks earned 92% of male administrative assistant earnings.
 Women earn less money than men, so the amount we can tuck into savings and retirement is less.

-The pay gap study found that those who were unemployed at the time of receiving a job offer make 4% less than someone who did not have a recent career disruption.
-The longer a person is unemployed, the heftier the price – someone who has not worked in over a year experiences a 7.3% penalty.
+The pay gap study noted the impact of motherhood on incomes – sometimes called the motherhood penalty.
+Those who were unemployed at the time of receiving a job offer make 4% less than someone who did not have a recent career disruption.
+The longer a person is unemployed, the heftier the price.
 Women are more likely than men to leave the workforce to care for a child or another family member, and because those breaks often last longer than a year, women who return to the paid work face a hefty unemployment penalty.

 Increasingly, family members are taking care of elderly parents and relatives – 65% of older persons with long-term care needs rely on family and friends.
 And two-thirds of those caregivers are women – the average caregiver is a 49 year-old woman who works outside the home and provides 20 hours per week of unpaid care to her mother.
 The dual demands of working outside the home and caring for family often results in women putting their own needs last.
 And it impacts women’s ability to work longer hours and save for retirement.

 Divorce has a deep financial impact on women, especially as they age.
 About one in five women fall into poverty after divorce.
 And in a study of long-term impact, Couch found that divorced women who never remarried lost out on substantial Social Security benefits (about half of what a remarried woman earned).
-And here’s the scariest fact of all – 37% of all those in poverty in the United States are single, divorced, or separated elderly women – more than any other developed country.
+And here’s the scariest fact of all – the supplemental poverty rate for older women is 16% (26% for never married women).
 Yes, the bag lady nightmare is all too real for many women.

 America’s health care system is broken – medical bills are the biggest cause of bankruptcies.
 Older women are doubly disadvantaged.
 Not only do they spend a lifetime earning less than men, but they can expect higher medical costs in retirement.
 The latest data show that women face 20% higher health care costs than men in retirement.
 Women tend to live longer and suffer from chronic conditions that require long-term care.
 Even those with health insurance or Medicare are skipping health care because of its costs – one in four people over the age of 60 went without needed health care due to its cost.
 The high costs of health care feed into bag lady syndrome.